stiiven-dev/State-Tracker/README.md

 The system performs:

--Fall detection logic
+- Fall detection logic
--Abnormal behaviour analysis
+- Abnormal behaviour analysis
--Threshold comparison
+- Threshold comparison

 Based on these analyses, the system determines whether the user is in a normal state or a dangerous situation.